ufopcsilab/projects/projects_phd.md

 > Students: Pedro Castro (Ph.D. candidate)

 > Description: Plant species can be recognized by its leaf, flower, fruit, etc. The aim of this project is to investigate deep learning methods in the context of plant species recognition via images.
-See this [paper](https://ieeexplore.ieee.org/abstract/document/9667141/) for more information.
-Dataset available within the [paper](https://www.sciencedirect.com/science/article/pii/S2352340921005965).
+See [Castro et al, 2022](https://ieeexplore.ieee.org/abstract/document/9667141/) for more information.
+Dataset available within [Castro et al, 2021](https://www.sciencedirect.com/science/article/pii/S2352340921005965).

 2) **Promoter prediction with deep learning**